pabrasey/SSI_FINAL/README.md

 SSI_FINAL

-Soil Structure Interacttion analysis using the Python API of the finite element software Abaqus
+Soil Structure Interaction analysis using the Python API of the finite element software Abaqus